-Riparian corridor buffers should be adopted by jurisdictions, as appropriate, consistent with onsite biotic conditions which may be determined a qualified professional to protect existing riparian habitat.
-Areas adjacent to streams should be considered for future restoration opportunities.
+Adopt, as appropriate, riparian corridor buffers consistent with onsite biotic conditions, which may be determined by a qualified professional to protect existing riparian habitat.
 Sensitive habitat areas should be identified and assigned appropriate buffers.

-I.A.4 Environmental and water quality related to Structures Built Near Streams
+I.A.4 Environmental and Water Quality